alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

             )
 ```

-If you want to use this code, just copy-and-paste it into your project, with a link back to this post.
+If you want to use this code, just copy-and-paste it into your project, ideally with a link back to this post.

 ## Saving the messages to a file